veemish/WebCompact/README.md

-Creating a the form version that could fit in a pop up
+Trying to creating a webcompact form version that would fit in a pop up.